eamoncaddigan/data_skeleton/README.md

 # data_skeleton

-A skeleton file hierarchy for setting up data analysis projects.
+A skeletal file hierarchy for setting up data analysis projects.

 Clone this repo when you're getting ready to deal with a new set of data.
 This is inspired by approaches like [ProjectTemplate](http://projecttemplate.net/getting_started.html), but is more appropriate for my own analyses.
 It might not be exactly what you need, but it might be a place to start.